-Over the last week in February 2021 we ran the online Rural Housing Summit.
+Recordings of the live online sessions from the Rural Housing Summit in February 2021 are now available using the links below.
 The summit included a packed programme of sessions exploring a variety of topics under the themes of:

 - community-led housing,

 - affordable homes for all,

 Recordings of most of the live sessions are now available below thanks to support from UN-Habitat and sponsorship from Ecology Building Society.
 You can also watch recordings of the keynote addresses and our series of Rural Voices videos which were created by people across rural Scotland to highlight the impact of the rural housing crisis and ways individuals and community organisations are trying to tackle housing need in their local areas.

 All resources are free, though if you would like to support our work you are welcome to donate the price of a cup of coffee or more on our donations page.